 When we saw the GI specialist in September, I had been dairy-free for 15 days and soy-free for 4 days.
 She still had anal fissures but was gaining weight at a good rate.
 They told me they were not concerned because the blood was only “specs and streaks” and mucousy stools can be normal.
 I was advised to continue a dairy and soy-free diet but it could also be from the fissures.

 GI told me I could try eating soy again too since it had only been a few days of cutting it out.
 They felt it was likely dairy causing the issue.
-I started to eat soy again on a regular basis and it didn’t last long.
+I started to eat soy again regularly and it didn’t last long.
 I noticed Penelope was a little more gassy and fussy.
 Then she had a very mucousy diaper.
 I decided it wasn’t worth the worry and I’d completely take out soy.

 I thought cutting dairy was hard – soy was another level.
 We didn’t realize how much soy is in everyday foods.
 But it was all worth it to continue breastfeeding through my baby’s food intolerances.
 After 2-3 days soy-free, her diapers started to improve.

 Penelope went from 4 mucousy, loose poopy diapers with spots of blood a day, to peanut butter consistency poopy diapers every few days after 3 weeks dairy-free and 1 week soy-free.